 It sometimes seems that everyone is Irish on St Patrick’s Day, or at least wishes they were.
 The festival of Ireland’s most famous saint is celebrated around the world on March 17th, including in some unlikely places.

-Here are the best places to paint the town green and celebrate St Patrick’s Day around the world.
+Here are the best places to paint the town green, eat some hearty Irish food, and celebrate St Patrick’s Day around the world.

 The craic will find you in Dublin

 You can’t go past the Irish capital, Dublin, as the very best place to celebrate St Patrick’s Day.
 The city gets into full swing for its annual St Patrick’s Festival, which runs from 12-17 March in 2010, and showcases Ireland and Dublin to the world through film, music, comedy, spectacle and family events.

 World famous for its culture and craic, as well as its abundance of lively pubs, this is Ireland’s biggest annual event, attracting some 1.5 million people, culminating in the three-hour festival parade on the final day.

 The parade weaves its way down O’Connell Street, through the city centre, and features Irish and international bands, street theatre troupes, giant puppetry, dancers, marching bands and pageants.